 After about 150m you will reach the Bridge of the Legions, a beautiful Baroque bridge, and the Neo-Classical National Theatre.
 You are now following Masarykovo nabr.
 This street is littered with beautiful Art Nouveau architecture, most notably the Goethe Institute and the Hlalol Building.
 Across the streets from the latter, you will find the Manes Exhibition Hall, a striking example of Functionalism.
 Another 200m down the street you will reach Jiraskuv Bridge and one of Prague’s icons and a beautiful example of Contemporary architecture: The Dancing House.

 You then cross the bridge and turn right onto Janackovo nabr.
 You will walk between shippable canals and rows of charming classical residences.
 Their entryways are often works of art and well worth the stroll along this less touristic street.
 After the Legion Bridge, the street is named Malostranske nabr.
 At 563/3 you will find a beautiful neo-classical entryway.
 If you have read our post on Tallinn, you’ll know that I have a thing for doors 🙂

 Shortly after you will take a few steps down into a quiet park.
-Basically you just follow the path until you reach the Liechtenstein Palace, a quaint Renaissance structure.
-On the way you will enjoy beautiful views over the river.
+Basically, you just follow the path until you reach the Liechtenstein Palace, a quaint Renaissance structure.
+On the way, you will enjoy beautiful views of the river.
 Just after the palace is probably the best spot to take your picture of the Charles Bridge, onto which you will finally set foot.
-This icon of the city is your final stop along our tour.
+This icon of the city is your final stop on our tour.
 Make sure to take in the atmosphere and snap a picture of the Prague Castle!

 Thank you for walking with us!